-Please complete the Committee & Task Force Sign-up Form to request to serve on a task force or committee.
 Our goal is to create inclusive, diverse groups with as many associations and organizations engaged with construction codes so that everyone can be at the table sharing their organization’s insights into the codes.

 Our selection process will ensure all areas of the development and design community are engaged and represented in the code development process.
 We will include small to large businesses in both commercial and residential buildings across all channels, including, but not limited to, developers, designers, building owners, contractors, and MEP (mechanical, electrical, plumbing) specialists.
 Additionally, we will engage economic development groups, hazard mitigation experts, affordable housing interests, and more.

 More information about the structure of the Task Force Groups and the Committee can be found in the Public Participation Plan.

 Note: the deadline to join a committee or task force has passed.

 If you are a subject matter expert in a particular code and belong to an association or non-profit organization, please consider volunteering for one of the Task Force Groups (TFG):